 “argued that these were disproportionate, unnecessary or gave Ofgem too much leeway on which information to remove”.

 In other words, they were about the powers.
 It seems to me that the majority of companies did not agree with the proposal.
 They felt that the existing powers would be sufficient and that seeing papers on sight, sifting through them there and taking information away in that form would be sufficient for their processes.
 In paragraph (8.3) however, the department’s response states:

 “Having taken account of the consultation responses, BEIS considers that the aim of the policy … justifies the additional burdens identified by industry”.

-They were not complaining about the burdens, but the powers.
+They were complaining not about the burdens, but the powers.
 The Explanatory Memorandum is completely silent on whether these powers are appropriate.
 It seems that the Government have decided to ignore the consultation and go ahead.
 Will the Minister comment on that?
 He is not wrong in the sense that the ends may justify the means, but the process would have left a number of companies a bit bruised, given the very short time available and the lack of any individual consultation.
 They would be entitled to feel that they have not been taken account of properly.